-The first Badminton tournament was held in March 1898, also in Great Britain.
+The first Badminton tournament was held in March 1898 in Great Britain.
 In the 1930s, the sport gained popularity in countries such as Denmark, the United States and Canada.
-In 1934, the sport’s international federation was established, which organised the first World Championships in 1948.
+In 1934, an international federation was established.
+It organised the first World Championships in 1948.

-In 1966, Badminton was included in the programme of the Commonwealth Games, held in Kingston, the capital of Jamaica.
-It made its debut as a demonstration sport at the Munich 1972 Olympic Games, and it was also a demonstration sport at the Seoul 1988 Games.
+In 1966, Badminton was included in the Commonwealth Games, held in Kingston, the capital of Jamaica.
+It made its debut as a demonstration sport at the Munich 1972 Olympic Games.
+Sixteen years later it was also a demonstration sport at the Seoul 1988 Games.

 The sport only joined the official Olympic programme at the 1992 Games, with men’s and women’s singles and doubles events.
-The mixed doubles event was only included in the programme at the Atlanta 1996 Games.
+The mixed doubles event was added to the roster at the Atlanta 1996 Games.

-In Badminton, a point is played until one of the players lets the shuttlecock fall on his/her side of the net.
+In Badminton, a point is played until the shuttlecock hits the floor on one side of the net.
 Matches are played over the best of three games, and each game is won by the first player or doubles pair to reach 21 points by a margin of two clear points.
 However, if the score reaches 29-29, the winner of the next point wins the game.

-During a game when the leading score reaches 11, there is a 60-second interval.
-When the leading score reaches 11 in the third game, players change ends.
+During a game when the leading player or team reaches 11, there is a 60-second interval.
+When the leading player or team reaches 11 in the third game, players change ends.

 Before each match, a draw is made to decide who begins serving.
-The players change sides when the player who serves loses a point.
-In doubles matches, players alternate positions.
-Players serve in a similar way to tennis, diagonally – from the left if the server’s score is even, and from the right it is odd – and into a specific area.
+Players serve in a similar way to tennis, diagonally – from the left if the server’s score is even, and from the right it is odd – and into the service box.

-Shuttlecocks weigh between 4.74 and 5.5 grams, and contain 16 goose feathers, all plucked from the bird’s left wing.
+Shuttlecocks weigh 4.74 grams - 5.5 grams, and contain 16 goose feathers, all plucked from the bird’s left wing.
 During a match, a shuttlecock can travel at up to 400 kilometres per hour.